-- 81. In stress testing, the institution is expected to focus on its key vulnerabilities when attempting to define plausible adverse scenarios. - 82.
+86. In stress testing, the institution is expected to focus on its key vulnerabilities when attempting to define plausible adverse scenarios.
 ICAAP and ILAAP stress tests are expected to inform each other; i.e. the underlying assumptions, stress test results and projected management actions are expected to be mutually taken into account.
+For instance, if the ILAAP stress tests apply a stress event to the credit spread or ratings of assets in the liquidity buffer, the impact shall be considered in ICAAP stress tests and vice versa.